 A bearded dragon is a medium-sized lizard that hails from the desert and semi-arid regions of Australia.
 Bearded dragons are members of the Agamidae lizard family.
 They have a relatively large mouth and a triangular-shape head that contains rows of thorn-like structures that resemble thorns on a rose bush.
 The body of the bearded dragon appears to be somewhat flat and contains a row of the spikes on each side.
 They can reach lengths of 18 to 24 inches, including the tail, in captivity.

 How Did The Bearded Dragon Get Its Name?

 The bearded dragon gets its name due to a natural defense mechanism.
-When the bearded dragon feels threatened, or coerced, it will flare its throat (gular pouch) making the head look much larger than it really is.
+The bearded dragon will flare its throat (gular pouch) making the head look much larger when it feels threatened.
 This throat area is covered with prickly scales that resemble spikes and can turn a dark gray to black color.
-This effect gives the appearance of a “beard”, hence the name bearded dragon.
+The effect gives the appearance of a “beard”, hence the name bearded dragon.

 Different Species of Bearded Dragons